 - Only one additional POLI SCI 395 course may count towards the 300-level requirement for the major.

 - Honors thesis seminars POLI SCI 398-1 Senior Thesis Seminar and POLI SCI 398-2 Senior Thesis Seminar do not count toward the major.

 Questions should be directed to the Director of Undergraduate Studies regarding major requirements for students who entered Northwestern prior to Fall 2014.

 Minor in Political Science

 The minor offers a student the opportunity to complete an abbreviated yet coherent plan of study in Political Science.
-It is also designed to enable a student to enrich his or her studies in various ways, especially by (1) complementing a major in another field (for example, philosophy, economics, history, sociology, math, art, or language) by adding a Political Science perspective on key subjects, and (2) preparing for certain careers (for example, law, public service, business, or teaching) by taking courses in Political Science that address relevant topics.
+It is also designed to enable students to enrich their studies in various ways, especially by (1) complementing a major in another field by adding a Political Science perspective on key subjects, and (2) preparing for certain careers (for example, law, public service, business, or teaching) by taking courses in Political Science that address relevant topics.
 The minor is structured to permit students to explore a variety of courses across subfields in political science or to concentrate their studies in one of them.
 Prospective minors are encouraged to consult with an undergraduate advisor to develop a program of study tailored to their needs.

 - At least two 200-level courses chosen from 201, 220, 230, 240, 250